ubipo/compose-apps-exporter/readme.md

 Additionally, the exporter will export a `compose_apps_nbro_configs` metric with the number of compose files it has read.

+The exporter relies on [docker compose V2](https://docs.docker.com/compose/compose-v2/), and so requires the compose configs to be in file format V2 or V3.

 ## Usage

 ### Local